WTFAcademy/WTF-Starknet/docs/2_Cairo/readme.md

 }
 ```

-## WTF is Cairo's Uint256?
+## Uint256

-Everything in Cairo is represented by felt. felt stands for Field Element, the only data type in Cairo. it is 251 bits unsigned integer.
+Everything in Cairo is represented by `felt`. `felt` stands for Field Element, the only data type in Cairo. it is 251 bits unsigned integer.

-Because a uint256 number has 256 bits in size, it can not be represented by a 251-bit felt.
-Therefore, it is necessary to split the uint256 number into two components: low and high.
-The low component represents the low 128 bits of the uint256 number, and the high component is the high 128 bits of the uint256 number.
-The binary value of low and high are padded with leading 0s up to the maximum resolution and put together side by side to form the uint256 number.
+Because a `uint256` number has 256 bits in size, it can not be represented by a 251-bit `felt`.
+Therefore, it is necessary to split the `uint256` number into two components: low and high.
+The low component represents the low 128 bits of the `uint256` number, and the high component is the high 128 bits of the `uint256` number.
+The binary value of low and high are padded with leading 0s up to the maximum resolution and put together side by side to form the `uint256` number.

-Uint256 is defined as a struct:
+`Uint256` is defined as a struct:

 ```
 struct Uint256 {
     low: felt,
     high: felt,
 }
 ```